percona/pxb-docs/docs/index.md

 ## Supported storage engines

-Percona XtraBackup can back up data from InnoDB, XtraDB, MyISAM, MyRocks tables on MySQL {{vers}} servers and Percona Server for MySQL with XtraDB, Percona Server for MySQL {{vers}}, and Percona XtraDB Cluster {{vers}}.
+Percona XtraBackup {{vers}} supports backing up data from the following storage engines only on MySQL {{vers}} and Percona Server for MySQL {{vers}}, including Percona XtraDB Cluster {{vers}}:

+* InnoDB

+* XtraDB

+* MyISAM

+* MyRocks

+It does not support backups on MySQL 8.0 or 9.x servers.

-Percona XtraBackup {{vers}} supports full backups of the MyRocks storage engine.
+Percona XtraBackup {{vers}} can take full backups of databases using the MyRocks storage engine.

 ### Limitations

-Percona XtraBackup {{vers}} does not support making backups of databases created in versions before {{vers}} of MySQL, Percona Server for MySQL or Percona XtraDB Cluster.
+Percona XtraBackup {{vers}} does not support backing up of databases created in versions before {{vers}} of MySQL, Percona Server for MySQL or Percona XtraDB Cluster.

-A Percona XtraBackup incremental backup on the MyRocks storage engine does not determine if an earlier full or incremental backup contains duplicate files.
-Percona XtraBackup copies all MyRocks files each time it takes a backup.
+Incremental backups for MyRocks are not optimized.
+Each time you run an incremental backup, all MyRocks files are copied, even if they haven’t changed since the previous backup.

+InnoDB tables are locked while copying non-InnoDB data.

 <script>
     (function(h,o,t,j,a,r){